lacymorrow/casper/README.md

 Many thanks to the [Ghost](http://ghost.org) & [WordPress](http://wordpress.org) teams, as well as the [Underscores _s](http://underscores.me/) contributers, and [kvendrik](https://github.com/kvendrik/responsive-images.js).
 Built using all of the above.

 ## Roadmap
- * Add support for title-tag (via https://codex.wordpress.org/Function_Reference/add_theme_support#Title_Tag)
- * Update Casper WP to match the updated Ghost version
+ * Update Casper WP to match the updated Ghost version - _Casper 2!_
  * Implement an update mechanism to pull changes from the Ghost project to keep the development in sync